 CLICK HERE to add my Facebook fan page to see my extended portfolio!

 Have you worked with QUENTIN DANIEL?
 Add Credits for QUENTIN DANIEL! >>

 Agency-approved photographer specializing in fashion, editorial and beauty.

-I recently acquired a nice studio space located on the historic Fayetteville square.
+I have nice studio space located on the Fayetteville square in the EJ Ball building.

 Art Institute of Pittsburgh - Degree in Visual Communications 89-91

 24 years in the business of Photography, Graphic Design, Illustration, Retouching, Printing, Fashion Styling & Model Coaching.

 •Quentin Daniel Photography- 91-Present - Fayetteville, AR / Photographer, Retoucher, Graphic Designer, Modeling Coach. https://www.facebook.com/QuentinDanielPhotography

 •Berquist Photography - 5 years, Fayetteville, AR / Retoucher / http://www.berquist.com